-- 1. These rules and regulations shall apply to each and every department of the Fair.
-All exhibitors and concessionaires are required to familiarize themselves with these rules. - 2.
-The Mayes County Fair Board has the final and absolute right to interpret these rules and regulations and arbitrarily settle and determine all matters, questions or differences in regard thereto or otherwise arising out of, collected with, or incident to the Fair. - 3.
-The Mayes County Fair Board reserves the right to amend, change or add to these rules and regulations as they, in their judgment, may deem advisable. - 4.
-Any person who violates any of these rules or regulations will forfeit all privileges and premiums and shall be subject to such penalty as the Mayes County Fair Board may order. - 5.
-The Mayes County Fair Board reserves the right to prorate any or all premiums. - 6.
-Exhibitors will be required to keep their spaces or stalls clean by removing any trash or litter and placing it in a designated area outside of the building where it can be picked up. - 7.
-All animals must be in good health.
-No animal affected with a disease will be permitted to occupy any of the exhibit pens.
+- 1. INTERPETATION of RULES: The Mayes County Fair Board has the final and absolute right to interpret all rules and regulations and settle and determine all matters, questions or differences in regards there to or otherwise arising out of, collected with, or incident to the Fair. - 2.
+The Mayes County Fair Board reserves the right to amend, change or add to these rules and regulations as they, in their judgment, may deem advisable.
+Any person who violates any of these rules or regulations will forfeit all privileges and premiums and shall be subject to such penalty at the Mayes County Fair Board may order. - 3.
+No exhibit or exhibitor, either Junior or Open Division, Livestock, HCE, Open, 4-H, or FFA may compete in another county fair this year.
+Violation of this rule shall result in forfeit of all ribbons and premiums.
+No entry will be accepted for display if there is no class for it. - 4.
+RESPONSIBILITY of EXHIBITOR: These rules and regulations shall apply to each and every department of the Fair.
+All exhibitors and concessionaries are required to familiarize themselves with these rules.
+Exhibitors will be required to keep their spaces or stalls clean by removing any trash or litter and placing it in a designated area outside of the building where it can be picked up. - 5.
+DESEASED ANIMALS: All animals must be in good health.
+No animal affected with a disease will be permitted to occupy any of the exhibit pens, stalls or cages.
 The Fair Board will not be responsible for any outbreak of disease that may occur.
-No shots or vaccinations are to be given to any animal during any fair day without the permission of that Section Superintendent and two other fair board members.
-Violation of this rule will disqualify the exhibitor and exhibit from showing. - 8.
-Each Exhibitor is eligible to repeat themselves in Showmanship classes, provided they own and show their own animal in that division.
-Ages are: Junior 8-12 years, Intermediate 13-15 Senior16-18 years and older, on opening day of fair. - 9.
-An exhibitor may not receive more than two premiums per class unless otherwise stated. - 10.
-All electrical and/or extension cords must be the three-prong grounded type. - 11.
-All fans must have blade guards in place and used in a proper manner.
-Any piece of equipment deemed unsafe must be removed if so ordered by the Mayes County Fair Board. - 12.
-All exhibits must be shown by owner unless permission is granted by Mayes County Fair Board.
-If permission is granted the animal must be exhibited by a Mayes County 4H or FFA member that is exhibiting at the fair in any junior show. - 13.
-First place animals in each class will show for Breed Champion and the balance of First Place and one Second Place animal will show for Reserve Breed Champion, unless otherwise stated in the different departments. - 14.
-Champions of each breed will show for Grand Champion and the balance of Champions and one Reserve Champion will show for Reserve Grand Champion, unless otherwise stated in the different departments. - 15.
-Animals in market classes must be steers, barrows or gilts, wether or ewe lambs.
+No shots or vaccinations are to be given to any animal during the fair without the permission of the Section Superintendent and two other fair board members.
+Violation of this rule will disqualify the exhibitor and the exhibit from showing. - 6.
+ANIMAL HEALTH REGULATIONS: Exhibitors agree to read and comply with all the current Oklahoma Health Rules and Regulations.
+Current Oklahoma Animal Health Rules and Regulations take precedence over all rules, no exceptions.
+Any animal showing evidence of infectious or contagious disease or sickness will be removed from the Fairgrounds.
+The decision of the superintendent and assistant superintendent will be final in this matter. - 7.
+All owners or persons in charge of property or livestock shall care for, guard, protect and preserve same, as the Mayes County Fair nor the Mayes County Free Fair Board does not undertake to do so, and shall not be held responsible for any loss, shrinkage, or damage to said property or livestock or the owners or exhibitors thereof.
+The Mayes County Fair is not responsible for the acts of third parties.